Barbie as the Princess and the Pauper: Plot

 Anneliese has Serafina take her ring and a tag from the dress shop so someone can find her; unfortunately, Preminger and his dog Midas intercept her.
 Preminger takes Anneliese to the mines, where she is imprisoned with Julian after Nick and Nack cause a cave-in.
 Preminger returns to the palace, where he exposes Erika as a fake and has her imprisoned.
 Preminger convinces the Queen that Anneliese has died and that he has supposedly come into great wealth during his travels.
 With no other options, she reluctantly agrees to marry him to save the Kingdom.

 Erika escapes the dungeon by singing a lullaby, causing the guard to fall asleep so she can take his keys.
 She is aided by King Dominick, who suspects Preminger of lying.
 Meanwhile, Anneliese and Julian find out how to restore the kingdom's resources with some geodes filled with crystals; the two then confess their love for each other.
 Erika's barking cat, Wolfie, unearths a mine shaft, and the group escapes by flooding the room and floating towards the surface in a barrel.

 At the Queen and Preminger's wedding, Anneliese arrives, proves her identity with her birthmark, and reveals the truth about Preminger.
 After a brief chase, Preminger is arrested along with Nick and Nack.
 Anneliese tells her mother that she wants to marry Julian and that they can help save the kingdom.
 Soon after, the kingdom's prosperity is restored thanks to the crystals in the mine.
 Madame Carp is no longer patronized by the palace and goes out of business.
 With her debt finally paid, Erika leaves to become a renowned singer.
-After touring the world, Erika feels her heart lies at home, returning to her kingdom and marrying Dominick.
+Before her departure, Dominick proposes to her, but she politely declines by stating she still wishes to live out her dream as a singer.
+After touring the world, Erika feels her heart lies at home, and returns to her kingdom where she marries Dominick.
 Anneliese and Erika have a double wedding, and they and their husbands ride off in a carriage together.